VIN-y/A4T-AFC/README.md

 ### Credits
 * Thanks to everyone that supported my last project/mod.
-* Thanks to DW-Tas for all the help provided.
+* Thanks to DW-Tas for all the help provided and for designing A4T.

 Go support the guys over at <a href="https://github.com/Armchair-Heavy-Industries">Armchair Heavy Industries</a> as they are making some awesome stuff over there!